-This is version 1.0 of this guidance document, published in 2022.
+This is version 2.1 of this guidance document, published in 2025.
 Any updates made to this guidance will be reflected in the table below and included in subsequent versions.

 Version Change Date

 1.0 First publication 7 September 2022

-2.0 Second publication 4 November 2022
+2.0 Second publication 24 March 2025

+2.1 Minor amendments to version 2.0 regarding PREVENTT outcomes and children's oral iron frequency 8 May 2025

-Date of review: September 2023
+Date of review: September 2027